Aveling and Porter: Thomas Aveling

 Thomas Aveling was born 11 September 1824 at Elm, Cambridgeshire.
-His mother was widowed while Aveling was still young and the family settled in Hoo (Rochester, Kent).
-His mother remarried to the Rev. John D'Urban of Hoo.
-Thomas' stepfather brought him up with "a Bible in one hand and a birch rod in the other".
-Aveling was apprenticed to Edward Lake, a farmer, of Hoo.
-Aveling married Edward's niece, Sarah Lake (daughter of Robert Lake of Milton-Chapel near Canterbury) and in 1850 took a farm at Ruckinge on Romney Marsh.
 In 1851 he was recorded as a farmer and grazier employing 16 men and 6 boys.
 The business also included a drainage tile works.
 In 1859, Aveling invented the traction engine when he modified a Clayton & Shuttleworth portable engine, which had to be hauled from job to job by horses, into a self-propelled one.
 The alteration was made by fitting a long driving chain between the crankshaft and the rear axle.
 Aveling later invented the steamroller in 1867.
 Thomas Aveling is regarded as "the father of the traction engine".

 Aveling had a reputation as something of a martinet in business, only keeping on the best men.
 However, he did provide his staff with recreational facilities with a lecture room and mess room.
 Lectures were delivered on educational, social and political topics with Aveling himself in the chair and participation from the floor encouraged.

-Following the success of the Aveling and Porter business, Thomas rose to local prominence, first on the council and then between 1869 and 1870 as Mayor of Rochester.
-Politically he held rather radical views within the Liberal Party.
-Not surprisingly (given the location of the Invicta Works) he was a strong advocate of improving the river bank at Strood, which was at that time marsh.
-As mayor he took an interest in the significant local charity Watts' Charity and was appointed to the board of trustees in 1871.
-He helped lay out the public gardens in Rochester Castle, sat on the Rochester School Board and was a governor of the Sir Joseph Williamson's Mathematical School.

-He was a member of the Royal Agricultural Society of England, serving as councilman 1875–1882 and on various committees.
-He secured the building of a chemical laboratory for the society.
-He was a member of the Institution of Civil Engineers, the Institution of Mechanical Engineers and the Iron and Steel Institute.

-Aveling enjoyed yachting and had his own 28-ton yacht Sally.
-He was active in the management of several yacht clubs including the Royal Cinque Ports and the Royal Victoria.
-After contracting a chill on board her in late February 1882 he developed pneumonia and died on 7 March 1882.
-Aveling is buried at St Werburgh Church, Hoo.

-There is a secondary school in Rochester, Kent named after him called The Thomas Aveling School.